MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

     * Grouping (Static)
       * Partitions are merged, while maintaining separation between:
         * Partitions in different queries
-        * Partitions that reference other partitions vs. those that don't
+        * Partitions that reference multiple partitions vs. those that don't
 * Dynamic Phase
   * This phase depends on evaluation results, including information about data sources accessed by various partitions.
   * Trimming